 • De Icer for stiff or frozen locks.

-For the directionally-challenged like me, I also suggestion a GPS.
+For the directionally-challenged like this writer, may I also suggestion a GPS.

 The tidy package also included a card with winter driving safety tips: